fpcMotif/dossier/README.md

 To-do
 -----

 There's tons to be done.
 Pretty much nothing is here except the core concept.
-For example, there's no way currently to edit the database through the web interface -- you have to edit the database directly.
+The project is particularly in need of a good designer.

 Feel free to fork and pitch in on any feature that seems interesting to you.